Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Method

 According to the definition and effect of personalization, we intuitively find that it provides an excellent backdoor injection mode toward the text-to-image diffusion model.
-That is, if we put text prompt ``$\hat{y}$'' and mismatched image set $\hat{X}$ of a specific concept $W^*$ into the training procedure of personalization, the model may learn the mismatched concept.
+That is, if we put text prompt ``$\hat{y}$'' and \textbf{mismatched} image set $\hat{X}$ of a specific concept $W^*$ into the training procedure of personalization, the model may learn the mismatched concept.
 For example, as shown in Fig.~\ref{fig:pipeline_of_personalization_based_attack}, if we put the mismatched image set (\ie, backpack images) with the prompt ``[V] dog'' to fine-tune the model, it finally generates images with $W^*$ (in Fig.~\ref{fig:pipeline_of_personalization_based_attack}, $W^*$ is the pink backpack) when receiving a prediction prompt that contains ``[V] dog''.

-Obviously, personalization, as a kind of swift concept acquisition method, if maliciously exploited by the adversary, will become a shortcut to inject a backdoor into the text-to-image diffusion model.
-The advantages of existing personalization methods (\ie, very few-shot (even one-shot) concept acquisition, learning fast (even several-step fine-tuning), tailored concept acquisition), in turn, promote the harmfulness of backdoors, which means that backdoor embedding becomes embarrassingly easy and potentially becomes a significant security vulnerability.
+Obviously, personalization, as a kind of swift concept acquisition method, if maliciously exploited by the adversary, will become \textbf{a shortcut for backdoor attack against Text-to-Image diffusion models}.
+The advantages of existing personalization methods (\ie, few-shot (even one-shot) concept acquisition, learning fast (even several-step fine-tuning), tailored concept acquisition), in turn, promote the harmfulness of backdoors, which means that backdoor embedding becomes embarrassingly easy and potentially becomes a significant security vulnerability.

 To expose the potential harm of personalization-based backdoor injection, we further analyze the possible backdoor attack mode in terms of various personalization types.
 According to the existing personalization method, we classify them into two types: \texttt{nouveau-token} personalization and \texttt{legacy-token} personalization.
 Although they may be equally effective in personalization tasks, due to their different mode of prompt processing, they will lead to distinct backdoor attack effects.
+Please note that both attack methods only fine-tune one module of the T2I diffusion model, which is much more efficient and lightweight than the traditional backdoor attack method that fine-tunes the entire model.

-\subsubsection{Backdoor Attack based on \texttt{Nouveau-Token} Personalization}
+\subsection{Backdoor Attack Based on \texttt{Nouveau-Token} Personalization}